Pingger/ISG_ServerTools/README.md

 # ISG_ServerTools

 *Please read and respect the License.*
 This Project is intended for my own needs of functions on spigot servers (it initially started as a project for a bukkit server).
-There is quite a bit **explorative Programming** involved, but I try to keep an eye on Security.
+There is quite a bit of **explorative Programming** involved, but I try to keep an eye on Security.

 At the moment this Plugin is entirely controlled by the configuration File.